Lifeline Application Rejected? 6 Reasons & How to Fix It

 This happens when your name, birthday, or Social Security number doesn’t match federal records.
 It’s usually just a typo or a name change that hasn’t been updated yet.

-The fix: Upload a clear photo of your ID and proof of your Social Security number.
+The fix: Upload the specific unexpired identity documents requested in the error notice.
+For an SSN4 error, use an official document showing your name and the last four digits of your Social Security number.
+Never upload more sensitive information than the official application requests.
 Make sure the photo is bright and not blurry.
 Always use your current legal name exactly as it appears on your ID: no nicknames.

 6. Earning More Than the Limit